Husbands, love your wives, just as Christ loved the church and gave himself up for her.

 The ministers of the Sacrament of Marriage are the spouses themselves, because the mark - the external sign - of the Sacrament is not the wedding Mass, but the marriage covenant itself.
-This does not mean the wedding license that the couple receives, but the promises that each spouse makes to the other.
+The marriage covenant is not the wedding license or registration, but rather the promises that each spouse makes to the other.

-The effect of the Sacrament is an increase in sanctifying grace for the spouses, a participation in the divine life of God Himself.
+The effect of the Sacrament is an increase in sanctifying grace for the spouses, a participation in the divine life of God.